Tychonoff's theorem: Further remark

+The closure of the image is exactly the Stone–Čech compactification $\beta X$ of the space $X$; here, the compactness of $\beta X$ is a consequence of Tychonoff's theorem.

 Applications

 Tychonoff's theorem has been used to prove many other mathematical theorems.
 These include theorems about compactness of certain spaces such as the Banach–Alaoglu theorem on the weak-* compactness of the unit ball of the dual space of a normed vector space, and the Arzelà–Ascoli theorem characterizing the sequences of functions in which every subsequence has a uniformly convergent subsequence.
 They also include statements less obviously related to compactness, such as the De Bruijn–Erdős theorem stating that every minimal k-chromatic graph is finite, and the Curtis–Hedlund–Lyndon theorem providing a topological characterization of cellular automata.

 As a rule of thumb, any sort of construction that takes as input a fairly general object (often of an algebraic, or topological-algebraic nature) and outputs a compact space is likely to use Tychonoff: e.g., the Gelfand space of maximal ideals of a commutative C*-algebra, the Stone space of maximal ideals of a Boolean algebra, and the Berkovich spectrum of a commutative Banach ring.

+In logic, specifically model theory, Tychonoff’s theorem implies the compactness theorem, which says a theory (a set of sentences) has a model if and only if each finite subset of it does.